[Travel Bits] Sights, festivals around Korea

 The annual festival has various programs for visitors to enjoy, including water shows, light shows and game activities.

-For admission fees, refer to the official website: www.everland.com.
-The website is available in Korean, English, Japanese or Chinese.
+For admission fees, refer to the official website, www.everland.com.
+The website is available in Korean, English, Japanese and Chinese.

 For more information, call the travel hotline at 1330 for Korean, English, Japanese and Chinese services.